Propagated Error and Logarithmic Differentiation for Percent Error Analysis

 \[\ln R(x) = 6\ln(3x-4) + 3\ln(1-7x) + \ln(x+1) - 2\ln(x) - 4\ln(2+x)\]

-Now each term differentiates easily using the chain rule, and we get:
+Each term then differentiates readily using the chain rule, yielding:

 \[\frac{R'(x)}{R(x)} = \frac{18}{3x-4} - \frac{21}{1-7x} + \frac{1}{x+1} - \frac{2}{x} - \frac{4}{2+x}\]

-This avoids the nightmare of applying the quotient rule and product rule to the original expression.
+This avoids the complexity of applying the quotient rule and product rule to the original expression.

 The differential \(df\) represents a tiny change in \(f\) caused by a tiny change \(dx\) in the input: